JEmbry2019/PokerPythonProjectTuesdat/README.md

   * s for STAY

 # Features<br>
+* The deck is displayed for all to see(No Cheating!).
 * The Player is welcomed.
 * A hand is delt for the Player and the Dealer.
 * The Player's hand is shown with a total value.